Welcome to Cherry Class!

 Remember to check out Cherry classes Long Term Plan on the website under curriculum for more information!

-In Science, we will be learning about...
+In Science, we will continue with our learning about...
 Animals including Humans!
 We will identify and name a variety of animals and learn all about their features such as talons, gills or fur.
-We will find out about human body parts and sing songs such as 'Head, Shoulders, Knees and Toes.'
+We will find out about human body parts and find out about a balanced diet and how germs spread.
 We will investigate our senses and complete some investigations about our bodies.
 What animals live in our school habitat?
 Who will be able to jump the furthest in our class?
 How could we test this?

 Please see below our Parent Forecast for more information and if you have any questions just ask!